doug65536/lrumap/README.md

 used key.

 ### `get(key)`
-⚠ *This is not safe to call during an iteration*
+⚠ *This is not safe to call during an iteration.*

 Returns `undefined` if the key did not exist.
 Returns the stored value if the key existed.